All Insights

 Both environments punish you for waiting to measure.

-What Caregiving Surfaces
+What Military Service Surfaces

 What I learned is that irreducible uncertainty is not the same as unmeasured uncertainty.
 These are different problems, and conflating them leads to the wrong response.

 Irreducible uncertainty means the system itself resists stable characterization.
 The solution is not better measurement.
-The solution is a decision-making posture that can operate without complete data — and a leader who can hold that posture without flinching.
+The solution is a decision-making posture that can operate without complete data, and a leader who can hold that posture without flinching.

 The Adversarial Environment Problem